jpochyla/psst/README.md

 ![Screenshot](./psst-gui/assets/screenshot.png)

+### Prebuilt binaries
+GitHub Actions automatically runs when new commits are pushed to `master`.
+To download prebuilt binaries for x86_64 macOS, Windows or Ubuntu, [go to the newest successfully built action](https://nightly.link/jpochyla/psst/workflows/build/master).

 ##### Linux

 Our user-interface library, Druid, has two possible backends to choose from on Linux: GTK and pure X11, with Wayland backend in the works.
 The default linux backend is GTK.
 Before building on Linux, make sure the required dependencies are installed, i.e. for Debian: